ultimate271/notes/gibson/neuromancer04.md

 12:01:20 as the readout flared in her optic nerve.

+## The modern's, on queue, deliver calls from pay phones tipping the police of the release of Blue Nine into the Sense/Net pyramid
 AT MIDNIGHT, SYNCHED with the chip behind Molly’s eye, the link man in Jersey had given his command.
 “Mainline.”
 Nine Moderns, scattered along two hundred miles of the Sprawl, had simultaneously dialed MAX EMERG from pay phones.
 Each